-Accessories in a china cabinet should match or have something else in common; use solid colors or neutral patterns for accessorizing.
+Accessories inside a china cabinet should match or have something else in common; use solid colors, like green Jadite, or neutral patterns for accessorizing.

-Group smaller pieces of artwork together, so they read as “one” piece, or one theme, as in a vignette.
+Group smaller pieces of artwork together, so they read as “one” piece or theme, as in a vignette.

-To decorate open shelves in a small dining room, use transparent accessories, or decorative objects the same color as the wall--they will seemingly blend in to the wall, creating the illusion of spaciousness.
+To decorate open shelves in a small dining room, use transparent accessories or decorative objects the same color as the wall--they will seemingly blend in to the wall, creating an illusion of spaciousness.

-Use accessories that're in scale with the size of the room and in proportion with the furniture.
-A large dining room will call for large accessories, for instance.
+Use accessories that're in scale with the size of the room and in proportion to the furniture.
+For instance, a large dining room will call for large accessories.

-A single large accessory, like an oil painting, will create a striking focal point in a small dining room.
+A single large accessory, like an oil painting, can make a striking focal point in a small dining room.
 Avoid pictures with ornate, heavy frames.
 A frameless picture would be perfect.

 When accessorizing open shelves, keep plenty of space around objects.
 This will create breathing room, which translates to that open, airy feeling.
 Focus on using just a few standout accessories instead of a collection of small objects, which can look cluttered.

 Create height by accessorizing shelves with tall objects.

 Don't stage your china cabinet with a miss-mash of unrelated or tiny accessories.